The Renner-Brenner Site Park

 The Northlander guided them in their search and excelled in the field so well that he went on become one of them.
 For the next 40 years, he was to work the length of the Missouri River Valley from Illinois to the Northwest for the [Smithsonian] Institute and the University of Missouri.

 A World War I Navy veteran, Mr. Shippee credited one of his finest moments with a ceremony in 1983 in which Park College presented him an honorary doctorate degree in science.
-He had nevered received a college degree but had earned his way with his collegues in archaeology through his years in the field, his discoveries and contributions to archaeology.
+He had never received a college degree but had earned his way with his collegues in archaeology through his years in the field, his discoveries and contributions to archaeology.

 Mr. Shippee arrived in Kasnsas City in 1907 at the age of 11.
 He was born March 6, 1896, in Greenleaf, Kansas.
 Kansas City depended on Mr. Shippee for much of the work that brought the Hopewell Museum (no longer maintained by the county) and Indian archaeological digging site to Line Creek Park.
 Mr. Shippee had discovered a significant number of artifacts at the site during the 1930s.
 Bulldozers ripped through the site to install sewer lines and some of the site was salvaged, some lost, and a portion eventually protected.